fediaFedia/Omnimo/WP7/Panels/Radio/readme.txt

 You need VLC to be installed for this panel to work.

-If you're using 64bit windows or a different partition for windows, change the VLC program path in config.
+If you're using 32-bit Windows or a different partition for windows, change the VLC program path in config.

-You can ad your own playlists by copying them in the Radio folder, then you need to edit StationLink to point to the playlist file.
+You can add your own playlists by copying them in the Radio folder, then you need to edit StationLink to point to the playlist file.

 For example: